MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 ![Screenshot 2025-02-24 135346](https://github.com/user-attachments/assets/0aea7f7d-8789-4eeb-af10-6f05d6f28faf)

-3. I then ran ``` docker run -it --rm -d -p 8080:80 --name webserver ``` in a countainer without the need for a mount for the HTML file
+3. I then ran ``` docker run -it --rm -d -p 8080:80 --name webserver ``` in a container without the need for a mount for the HTML file

 4. Here is confirmation that it successfully worked when i navigated to http://localhost:8080: